Hector Rosales: Early years

-Like many children, he was introduced to the wonderful stories of literature at an early age, as his parents and grandparents read to him frequently, passing on their love of literature to young Hector.
+Like many children, he was introduced to the stories of literature at an early age, as his parents and grandparents read to him frequently.
 And as he grew into his teen years, the world of fiction provided a much-needed escape for Rosales.
-Through literature, he was able to experience the joys and happiness of life which the political turmoil in Uruguay, at that time, prevented him and others from enjoying.
-The world around him, the real world, was filled with misery, unhappiness and despair as a result of violent tactics employed by the ruling political party that had recently overthrown Uruguay's former democratic government.
+Through literature, he was able to experience the joys and happiness of life.

 On June 27, 1973, when Rosales was just fifteen years old, a military coup established itself as the new form of government in Uruguay.
 The suffocating, repressive atmosphere of economic, political and social decline that followed that existed at the time of military rule, however, greatly influenced Rosales's writings.
 In 1976, at eighteen years of age, he wrote his first short stories and poems, which express the sorrow and despair he felt about the political situation.
 These early works were not made public, but were simply passed around among friends and relatives to be read.
 Rosales would comment years later that these first writings had little aesthetic value and were written only as an outlet for his adolescent despair.